GooseBooze/GDclicker-master/README.md

 I made this project with the godot 4 engine, with the help of ai.
 The reasoning for this is that godot is a simple application that i can easily learn how to use, and another student in class has experience in, so they cna teach me.
 The use of ai is because i don't know gdscript and needed to learn gdscript, which in hindsight is as easy as learning most programming languages, i also needed it to speed up the project since my original project evaporated after easter and i was short on time.
 I have used ai mainly to generate a bunch of the code, which i hve had to fix some of and after that i am shunning the ai for bad behaviour.
 I am in some form the architect and chat gpt is my single employee. i give it a blueprint and they do as best as they do while i have to fix all the problems they create.

+Currently there is no finished product, So to test this program you will be needed to download godot 4, import the program and launch the game. you can do so by pressing f5 on your keyboard or the right-pointing triangle in the top right of the godot application.